What is Toxoplasmosis?

 - Infants born to mothers who become infected with Toxoplasma gondii during or just before pregnancy.

-- Persons with severely weakened immune systems (HIV/AIDS), those taking chemotherapy, and those who have recently received an organ transplant.
+- Persons with severely weakened immune systems (HIV/AIDS), those who are taking chemotherapy, and those who have recently received an organ transplant.

 How can toxoplasmosis be prevented?